piplcom/piplapis-java/README.md

 --------------------

 * Google Gson, you can find it inside this project under `lib/google/` or download from [here](http://code.google.com/p/google-gson/downloads/list).
-* The library was tested on Java 7 but will probably work on earlier versions as well.
+* The library was tested on Java 8 and above.

 Installation
 ------------